sturobson/a-slightly-bizarre-starting-point/README.md

 * I like tabs over spaces
 * I like indenting my HTML how I like to do it.

 This is not to say don't pull this apart.
-In fact this 'framework' is the amalgamation of many other boilerplates and frameworks of which (when I've time) I'll list and link here.
+In fact this 'framework' is the amalgamation of many other boilerplates and frameworks.codc

 ## CSS (LESS/Sass/SCSS) Styleguide